 Cataract Surgery and Uveitis

-Cataract develops in patients with uveitis because of the uveitis itself and also because of the steroids which is the cornerstone of treating uveitis.
-Cataract developing in an eye with a history of chronic or recurrent uveitis has historically been called cataracta complicata, and, indeed, the uveitic cataract is complicated cataract.
-It is complicated both from the standpoint of technical aspects of the surgery itself (limited access secondary to posterior synechiae, pupillary membrane, and pupillary sphincter sclerosis, iris delicacy and vascular abnormalities, and pre-existing glaucoma), and also because of the high likelihood of an exuberant postoperative inflammatory response which can ruin the desired surgical outcome.
-But the increasing availability of more delicate microsurgical techniques, through the use of pupil expanders, visco elastic material, small incision phacoemulsification techniques, etc. has dramatically reduced the misadventures that use to be so common.
+Cataract is a common complication of uveitis, resulting from the uveitis itself and or its treatment with corticosteroids which is the cornerstone of acute and short-term uveitis treatment.
+Cataract developing in an eye with a history of chronic or recurrent uveitis has historically been called “cataracta complicate” which means a complex type of cataract.
+It is a complex procedure both from the surgical techniques and approach standpoint (limited access secondary to corneal haze and opacities, posterior synechiae, pupillary membrane, pupillary sphincter sclerosis and membrane, iris delicacy and vascular abnormalities, and pre-existing glaucoma) and the likelihood of an exuberant postoperative inflammatory response which can affect the surgical outcomes.
+However, new sophisticated small incision techniques, availability of pupil stretches, viscoelastic materials (adhesive versus dispersive), and high-quality intraocular lenses have dramatically improved the results of cataract surgery in uveitis.

-For further reading on this subject may I suggest the following references:
+For further reading on this subject may we suggest the following references.

 • Educational Audio